aszepieniec/stark-anatomy/docs/faster.md

 ### Preprocessed Dense Zerofiers

 Concretely, the indexer's output to the verifier will be a commitment to the zerofier $Z(X) = \prod_{i=0}^{T-1} (X-\omicron^i)$ via the familiar Merkle root of Reed-Solomon codeword construction.
-Whenever the verifier needs the value of this zerofier in a point, the prover provides them with this leaf along with an authentication path.
+Whenever the verifier needs the value of this zerofier in a point, the prover supplies this leaf along with an authentication path.
 Note that the verifier does not need to evaluate the zerofier in points outside the FRI domain.
 As a result, there is no need to prove that the zerofier has a low degree; it comes straight from the trusted indexer.

 This description highlights the main drawback of using preprocessing to achieve scalability: the proof is larger because it includes more Merkle authentication paths.
 Another drawback is the slightly stronger security model: the verifier needs to trust the indexer's output.
 Even though the preprocessing is transparent here, re-running the indexer in order to justify this trust might be prohibitively expensive.
 The code supporting this tutorial achieves scalability through preprocessing as opposed to group theory.